jsfaulkner86/jsfaulkner86/README.md

 ## 🏗️ Architectural Philosophy
 I design across all four layers of the agentic enterprise: semantic knowledge, model intelligence, agent runtime, and orchestration — with governance embedded from day one.

+## 🤖 About
-I'm the founder of [The Faulkner Group](https://thefaulknergroupadvisors.com) — a boutique advisory firm helping women's health tech founders navigate broken healthcare systems and build AI-native products.
+I'm the CEO & Co-Founder of [The Faulkner Group](https://thefaulknergroupadvisors.com) — a boutique advisory firm helping women's health tech founders navigate broken healthcare systems and build AI-native products.
 My Python and agent work here is the technical foundation behind that advisory practice.

 ---